It Took Me 4 Years To Get A Lyme Disease Diagnosis—Here’s How It’s Impacting My Life Over 20 Years Later

 - If you do find a tick, remove it, save it, then have it tested.
 This can help determine if it was carrying an illness or not, which can make the potential diagnosis process much smoother.

-My advice to anyone with Lyme symptoms.
+My advice to anyone with Lyme symptoms

-If you do find yourself with symptoms of Lyme2, then you want to address it quickly.
+If you do find yourself with symptoms of Lyme, then you want to address it quickly.
 I also can’t emphasize enough how important it is to always trust your gut feeling.
 If you don’t feel like you’re getting answers from a particular doctor, then move on to the next one.
 Seek out someone who will listen.

 Finding a community is also so important.
 I’ve found that connecting with other Lyme patients through support groups has been extremely beneficial.
 It just helps to know that you’re not alone, and that there are other people who can understand your experience because they’re going through the exact same thing.